szabgab/wis-python-course-2024-11/README.md

 * Create a Jupyter Notebook that has 3 variables `width` and `length` of a rectangle and the `radius` of a circle.
 Print out the area and circumference of both.  (`day2.ipynb`)

 * Create a new repository for the assignments (e.g. call it python-assignments) create a folder called day02 and upload the 3 files to that folder.
+* Add a README.md file to the root of the repository with some information explaining what is in the repository.

+Open an issue on our repository "day 2 by YOUR NAME" and a link to the new repository.

 * Dead-line: 2024.11.14 13:00